iamvirul/nexora/README.md

 The idea is that you shouldn't have to hard-code execution logic.
 You declare capabilities (things the system can do), define which steps map to which goal keywords, and Nexora handles the rest: planning, scheduling, retrying on failure, and tracing what happened.

+Three things set it apart from every other workflow engine:

+- **Pluggable planner SPI** - the planner itself is a plugin.
+Swap in an LLM, a constraint solver, or your own rule engine.
+The built-in keyword matcher is just the default.
+- **Reactive plan amendment** - a step can reshape the remaining plan based on what it produced.
+Inject new steps, skip pending ones, or override inputs for downstream steps, all at runtime without touching the planner.
+- **Capability contracts with automatic fallback** - capabilities declare their expected latency and error rate.
+The engine monitors live call metrics and silently reroutes to a fallback capability when the primary starts breaching its contract.

 ## How it works

 When you call `engine.execute("process order payment", context)`:

-1. The **planner** matches the goal string against your registered step definitions and builds a DAG
+1. The **planner** matches the goal against registered step definitions and builds a DAG
 2. The **scheduler** walks the DAG and starts every step whose dependencies are already done; independent steps run in parallel on virtual threads
-3. Each step flows through an **interceptor pipeline** (tracing → retry → timeout) before hitting the actual capability
+3. Each step flows through an **interceptor pipeline** (tracing -> retry -> timeout) before hitting the actual capability
-4. Results from one step can be passed as inputs to the next using output bindings
+4. If a step returns **plan amendments**, the scheduler applies them before any dependent step begins
+5. The **contract monitor** tracks every call outcome; if a capability breaches its declared SLA, traffic is rerouted to its fallback
-5. Events fire as steps start, complete, or fail; you can subscribe to any of them
+6. Events fire as steps start, complete, fail, or when the plan is amended; you can subscribe to any of them

-A concrete example: four steps, two of them run in parallel, wall time is less than running them sequentially.
+A concrete example: four steps, two run in parallel.

 ```
 validate_order --+